(please scroll down)

 www.dinnyandtheallstars.com

 Trumpeter Brain Dinsdale is famous for his pick-up bands and boisterous party gigs.
-A firm favourite at The Lanc., Kitchener, where the band recorded, live, its first album in 2009. |
+A firm favourite with the Kitchener-Waterloo jazz club, where the band recorded, live, its first album in 2009. |

 |